 The Pros and Cons of Spaying Your Dog

-Spaying your dog means to surgically remove the reproductive organs: the ovaries, uterine horns and the body of the uterus.
-The procedure completely eradicates female heat cycles, prevents pregnancy and reduces the risk of several reproductive diseases.
+Spaying your dog means to surgically remove the reproductive organs: the ovaries, uterine horns, and the body of the uterus.
+It prevents female heat cycles and pregnancy, and reduces the risk of several reproductive diseases.
 But what are the downsides?
 Isn't spaying cruel?
 Let's take a look at the details.

 Should I Spay My Sheltie?